k11n/konstellation/docs/guide/index.md

 ## Installation

-Konstellation CLI has been tested thoroughly MacOS.
+Konstellation CLI has been tested thoroughly on MacOS.

 ### Mac